DziumovS/lh_test_task/README.md

   docker compose up -d
   ```

+The tests are located in test_app.py.

-The application container is deployed in the background on port 5000 if all tests pass successfully.
+If all tests pass successfully, the application container is deployed in the background on port 5000.

+You can send test requests, for example, via Postman with content-type: x-www-form-urlencoded.
+Or use sending_test_requests.py.

 ---
 <details>